 There are no aerodromes within 3nm of this site.
-There are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
+There are no protected airspace volumes, depicted air routes, however there is a published VFR reporting point and aircraft flight paths near this site that require communication capabilities.
 Assessment of the normally expected traffic patterns yields the following: